Why Is My Hair Thinning at Age 20?

 - Daily gentle scalp massage (using fingertips in circular motions) can help to increase blood flow to your scalp.

 - Replace your shampoo and conditioner to provide advanced hair care for thinning hair.
-The GRO+ Advanced Replenishing Shampoo & Conditioner Kit, with vegan b-SILK protein, calms the scalp, lifts away impurities and sets the stage for well-functioning hair follicles, which are the key to healthy hair growth.
+The GRO+ Advanced Replenishing Shampoo & Conditioner Kit, with vegan b-SILK protein, calms the scalp, lifts away impurities and sets the stage for well-functioning hair follicles, which are the key to healthy hair.

 - Avoid tight hairstyles and excessive use of hot tools, which can stress hair and cause breakage and/or hair loss.

 - Consider biotin supplements to nourish your hair from the inside out.
 GRO Biotin Gummies have the full recommended daily value of biotin, plus a host of other hair-healthy vitamins and minerals.
-All you have to do is take one delicious, strawberry-flavored gummy per day to experience maximum results.
+All you have to do is take one delicious, strawberry-flavored gummy per day.

 Get Stress Under Control